flahgill/AnimalEnrichmentTrackerService/animalenrichmenttrackerservice/src/main/resources/design-doc.md

 - Accepts a keeperManagerId and returns a list of Habitats created by that manager.
    - If the given manager has not created any habitats, an empty list will be returned

 ### 6.12.
-ViewEnrichmentsforHabitat Endpoint
+ViewHabitatEnrichments Endpoint

-- Accepts GET requests to /habitats/:habitatId/enrichments
+- Accepts GET requests to /habitats/:habitatId/enrichmentActivities
-- Accepts a habitatId and returns a list of corresponding EnrichmentModels
+- Accepts a habitatId and returns a list of corresponding EnrichmentActivityModels
    - If the habitat is not found, will throw a HabitatNotFoundException
+   - If the given habitat does not have any enrichment activities, an empty list will be returned

 ### 6.13.
 SearchHabitats Endpoint

 - Accepts GET requests to /habitats/search
 - Accepts a search criteria and returns a list of associated Habitats
+  - If none of the habitats match the search criteria, an empty list will be returned

+### 6.14 ViewAllHabitats Endpoint

+- Accepts GET requests to /habitats
+- Accepts habitat activity status and returns a list of HabitatModels that have that activity status

-### 6.14 DeactivateHabitat Endpoint (Soft Delete)
+### 6.15 RemoveEnrichmentActivity Endpoint (Hard Delete)

+- Accepts DELETE requests to /enrichmentActivities/:activityId
+- Accepts data to remove an enrichment activity, activity is specified by activityId.
+  - If the enrichmentActivity is not found, will thrown an EnrichmentActivityNotFoundException

+### 6.16 SearchEnrichmentActivities Endpoint

+- Accepts GET requests to /enrichmentActivities/search
+- Accepts a search criteria and returns a list of associated EnrichmentActivityModels
+  - If none of the enrichment activities match the search criteria, an empty list will be returned

+### 6.17 SearchEnrichments Endpoint

+- Accepts GET requests to /enrichments/search
+- Accepts a search criteria and returns a list of associated EnrichmentModels
+  - If none of the enrichment match the search criteria, an empty list will be returned

+### 6.18 ViewAllEnrichmentActivities Endpoint

+- Accepts GET requests to /enrichmentActivities
+- Accepts activity completion status and returns a list of EnrichmentActivityModels that have that completion status

+### 6.19 ViewAcceptableEnrichmentIds Endpoint

+- Accepts GET requests to /habitats/:habitatId/acceptableIds
+- Accepts a habitatId and returns a habitat's saved list of acceptableEnrichmentIds
+  - If the given habitatId is not found, throws HabitatNotFoundException

+### 6.20 AddAcceptableId Endpoint

+- Accepts PUT requests to /habitats/:habitatId/acceptableIds
+- Accepts a habitatId and an enrichmentId to add.
+Returns a habitat's saved list of acceptableEnrichmentIds
+  - If the keeper adding the acceptableId to the habitat is not the owner, will throw UserSecurityException
+  - If the given habitatId is not found, throws HabitatNotFoundException

+### 6.21 RemoveAcceptableId Endpoint

+- Accepts DELETE requests to /habitats/:habitatId/acceptableIds
+- Accepts a habitatId and an enrichmentId to remove.
+Returns a habitat's saved list of acceptableEnrichmentIds
+  - If the keeper removing the acceptableId from the habitat is not the owner, will throw UserSecurityException
+  - If the given habitatId is not found, throws HabitatNotFoundException
+  - If the acceptableId being removed is not in the habitat's saved list, will throw AcceptableIdNotFoundException

+### 6.22 ReAddEnrichmentActivityToHabitat Endpoint

-- Accepts PUT requests to /habitats/:habitatId
+- Accepts PUT requests to /habitats/:habitatId/enrichmentActivities
-- Accepts data to update a habitat including the active status associated with the habitat.
-Returns the updated habitat.
+- Accepts a habitatId and activityId to re-add to the habitat.
+Returns a list of completedEnrichments on habitat.
+  - If the keeper reintroducing the activity is not the owner of the habitat, will throw UserSecurityException
+  - If the enrichment activity is not found, will throw an EnrichmentActivityNotFoundException
   - If the habitatId is not found, will throw a HabitatNotFoundException.

-### 6.15 ViewAllHabitats Endpoint

-- Accepts GET requests to /habitats
-- returns a list of Habitats, and user will input the activity status they want to view.
+  - If the activity is already on a habitat, will throw a EnrichmentActivityCurrentlyOnHabitatException.
+  - If the habitatId does not match the habitatId that the activity was originally added to, will throw a IncompatibleHabitatIdException.

 ## 7. Tables